 Natali Pearson is a PhD candidate at the Department of Museum and Heritage Studies.
 Her research contextualises the so-called Belitung (or Tang) shipwreck within a broader consideration of what constitutes an ethical approach to protecting and preserving underwater cultural heritage.
 Despite the romance of shipwrecks and the lure of sunken treasure, it is important to remember that maritime archaeology and research on underwater cultural heritage is much broader than ancient wrecks and lost gold.
 She says this, admittedly, as a researcher whose work is solely focused on a shipwreck.

-Wayan Jarrah Sastrawan is a PhD candidate at the Department of Indonesian Studies.
+Wayan Jarrah Sastrawan is a PhD candidate in the Asian Studies Program.
 He argues for new perspectives in Southeast Asian history and historical theory, based on a conviction that traditional manuscripts should be valued more highly by the historical profession.
-His project provides a pathway beyond the impasse faced by many scholars of these texts: whether to treat them as reliable historical sources or as ahistorical cultural products.
+His research looks for a path beyond the impasse faced by many scholars of these texts: whether to treat them as reliable historical sources or as ahistorical cultural products.
 By advocating for an expanded definition of historicity that includes alternative methods of temporal organisation, he shows how narrowly-construed Western criteria for historicity are unsuited to Southeast Asian texts.
-His work is part of the vast and vital project of decolonising history in postcolonial Southeast Asia.

 Cheng Nien Yuan is a PhD Candidate at the Department of Theatre and Performance Studies.
 She re-framesthe ‘call to performance’ in oral history within Singapore, her home country.
 Her project questions the assumptions – especially of power and empowerment – made in the fields of both performance studies and oral history and aims to challenge the idea that these ways of thinking and doing can be uncritically applied to other cultural contexts.
 Can applied ideas of performance and performativity resist Singapore’s top-down, univocal and regimented historiography (oral or otherwise)?
 Ultimately, this new framework hopes to allow Singaporeans to experience and appreciate bodily the different voices in their country’s past.